Adnen-Farhani/Adnen-Farhani/README.md

 <h1 align="center">Hi 👋, I'm Adnen Farhani</h1>
 <p align="left">Experienced Frontend Developer, focused on the JavaScript and TypeScript ecosystem.
-Confirmed track record in creating responsive and innovative web applications.
-Passionate about clean and maintainable code, always on the lookout for the latest trends in Frontend development.</p>
+Confirmed professionnal career in creating innovative web applications.
+Passionate about clean and maintainable code, always on the lookout for the latest trends in web development.</p>

 - 🔭 I’m currently working on **Building and maintaining some micro-frontend Projects based on ReactJs and Next js**